 Bees should be pinned through the top right corner of the scutum.
 Bees are bilaterally symmetrical.
 Therefore, if you make sure to keep the pin to the right side of the scutum, the important diagnostic features on the left side will be visible and unaltered.
 If the bee is too small to pin without crossing the midline of the scutum, it is best to glue the bee to the pin or a point (see below).
 It is best to pin the bee at a height that allows you to grip the pin without hitting the bee with your fingers, yet still allows space beneath the specimen to place labels with collection and identification information.
 Approximately ⅜” from the scutum and the top of the pin is often sufficient, but some bees have very long antenna and require a bit more space at the top of the pin to be handled safely.

 There are many identifying features that can be be hidden when a bee is mounted.
 For this reason, it is helpful to spread the wings, mandibles (this is particularly true in Megachile), and legs when pinning bees.
 In males, genitalia and sternal structures can often be diagnostic, and it may be necessary to extend the abdomen.
-Use a humid chamber to relax older specimens to make them more malleable, so these structures can be seen.
+Using a humid chamber to relax older specimens can make it easier to move the bee without breaking it, so these features can be seen.
 It is, however, much easier to do this when initially pinning the specimen and it moves more freely.
 Mandibles can be spread by using forceps to pry them open.
 The wings, legs, and abdomen can be moved where desired while mounting and held in place using additional pins.
 Once the bee dries, often a few days after mounting, the additional pins can be removed, and the features should stay in place.

 The scientific value of insect specimens depends on the information collected, such as date, locality of capture, associated habitat, or plant on which the specimen was found (Triplehorn and Johnson 2005).
 Insect specimens should always include a label indicating, at minimum, the location and date of collection, but the collection of additional data is preferred.
-Ideally, the label should follow this format and order: collecting locality, geographical coordinates, date of collection, name of collector, collecting method, the plant the bee was captured on, and habitat or behavioral notes.
+Ideally, the label should follow this format and order: geographical coordinates, collecting locality, date of collection, name of collector, collecting method, and habitat or behavioral notes.
 Location labels are typically placed below the specimen on the pin, and the identification label is put below the locality label.

 Note that many of the methods described above are outlined or explained in greater detail in Droege 2015 and Wilson and Carril 2016 (under How to Study Bees).